BenKuhnhaeuser/TrainingInPhylogenomics/README.md

 # Documentation for training in phylogenomics

-**Please note - this document is under development and only contains  outlines of sections being prepared**
+**Please note - this document is under development and only contains  outlines of the sections being prepared**

 This repository aims to serve as a starting point for learning how to perform various phylogenomic analyses.
 The focus is on the estimation of species trees for angiosperm plants (but the methods can be used for other organisms).

 The documentation is structured as follows:
 * [background](#Background) to performing these analyses
-* [workflow outline](#Workflow-outline) and discussion of the outputs obtained.
+* [workflow outline](#Workflow-outline) to estimate a species tree and discussion of the outputs obtained at each step.
 Includes links to existing tutorials, including ones compiled by people at Kew
 * [brief introductions to some computing subjects](#Computing-requirements-and-software) with links to existing tutorials, including those compiled by people at Kew, and how to run analysis software
 * [Skeleton workflow containing useful commands](#Skeleton-workflow-of-useful-commands)